marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 p.start()
 print "All done"
 ```
-When that code is executed, "All done" is immediately printed, then there is
+When this code is executed, "All done" is immediately printed, then a 10 seconds
-a 10 seconds delay followed by the message "Worker Process".
-What happens when
+delay follows and the message "Worker Process" is printed on the tty.
+What happens
-the process is created and especially why the interpreter does not return until
+exactly when the process is created and why the interpreter does not return until
 the worker has completed the execution?

 A deeper look with strace
 =======
 *strace* might seem a bit of an overkill in this case, as normally *pdb* would be just
 enough to understand what happens at the Python multiprocessing library level.
-However, I find it always very insightful and I wanted to give it a try.
+However, I find the level of understanding that comes from analyzing strace output
-Clearly I will skip the uninteresting parts and jump right to the relevant pieces.
+invaluable and definitely worth the effort of filtering out non-relevant stuff.
-Since I want to see what both the parent and the child are doing, the *-f* flag
+In order to trace both the parent and the child, *-f* flag is required.
+The worker
-is required.
-The worker process is initially created via *clone* syscall:
+process is initially created via *clone* syscall:

 ```plaintext